-We are keen to ensure that the burial ground remains true to its ethos and it is important that it can be enjoyed as a place of peace and quiet reflection at all times.
+We are keen to ensure that the natural burial ground remains true to its ethos and it is important that it can be enjoyed as a place of peace and quiet reflection at all times.
 The Dalton Woodland Burial Ground is also a haven for native flora and fauna and we strive to manage the woodland for the benefit of all.

 Lime Kiln Plantation, the site of the Dalton Woodland Burial Ground and part of the Dalton Hall Estate is owned by the Trustees of Francis Mason-Hornby and their heirs and successors and control of the burial ground is vested in the owners and employees of the Dalton Hall Estate, hereafter referred to as the Estate.
 The Applicant is either the Funeral Director making arrangements on behalf of the next of kin, or the legal personal representative of the deceased.